openshift-service-mesh/sail-operator/docs/ossm/kiali-multi-cluster/README.md

 1. Login to the `west` cluster through Kiali.

    In order to see other clusters in the Kiali UI, you must first login as a user to those clusters through Kiali.
 Click on the user profile dropdown in the top right hand menu.
 Then select `Login to west`.
-You will again be redirected to an openshift login page and prompted for credentials but this will be for the `west` cluster.
+You will again be redirected to an OpenShift login page and prompted for credentials but this will be for the `west` cluster.

 1. Verify that Kiali shows information from both clusters.

-   1. Navigate to the `Overview` page from the lefthand nav and verify you can see namespaces from both clusters.
+   1. Navigate to the `Overview` page from the left hand nav and verify you can see namespaces from both clusters.

-   1. Navigate to the `Mesh` page from the lefthand nav and verify you see both clusters on the mesh graph.
+   1. Navigate to the `Mesh` page from the left hand nav and verify you see both clusters on the mesh graph.